In-Ear Monitors for Singers: How to Hear Yourself On Stage

 A balanced in-ear mix puts the vocal front and centre without losing the band.

 A vocalist’s biggest enemy on stage is pitch drift, and pitch drift usually comes from not hearing yourself clearly.
 IEMs put your voice right where you need it, sealed off from the wall of noise around you.
 They also protect your hearing, since you no longer have to crank a wedge speaker to compete with a loud drummer.
-The result is steadier pitch, less vocal strain and a calmer night.
+The payoff is steadier pitch, less vocal strain and a calmer night on stage.

 The mix is everything.
 Most singers want their own voice loud and clear, with just enough of the band, especially the rhythm section, to lock in time.
-Too much of everything and the mix turns to mush; too little and you feel disconnected.
-Start with vocals on top, add the kick and bass for timing, then sprinkle in the instruments you cue off.
-A custom mix per performer is the whole advantage of in-ear monitoring.
+Too much of everything and the mix turns to mush; too little and you feel disconnected from the song.
+Start with vocals on top, add the kick and bass for timing, then bring in whatever else you personally cue off.
+A custom mix per performer is the whole advantage of in-ear monitoring over a shared wedge.

-A sealed earpiece can feel too isolating, cutting you off from the crowd and the room.
-Many singers fix this with an ambient microphone that feeds a little crowd noise back into the mix, keeping that live connection.
-Others run one ear out for the same reason, though that exposes them to stage volume.
-Wireless freedom helps a lot here, which is why many vocalists pair their earpieces with a wireless in-ear monitor system.
+A sealed earpiece can feel too isolating, cutting you off from the crowd and the room around you.
+Many singers fix this with an ambient microphone that feeds a little crowd noise back into the mix, so the live connection does not disappear.
+Others simply run one ear out for the same reason, though that exposes them to raw stage volume again.
+Wireless freedom helps a lot here too, which is why many vocalists pair their earpieces with a wireless in-ear monitor system rather than staying tethered to a beltpack cable.

 Hearing protection is no longer optional for working musicians.
-Public health bodies have repeatedly warned that more than a billion young people are at risk of hearing loss from unsafe listening, and touring singers face stage volumes night after night.
-Well-fitted IEMs let them monitor at lower, safer levels.
-The live sector is booming too: industry figures reported in 2026 show live music revenue has climbed back to record highs, putting more singers on bigger, louder stages where good monitoring matters most.
+Public health researchers have warned repeatedly that more than a billion young people are at risk of hearing loss from unsafe listening levels, and touring singers stack nightly stage volume on top of that risk.
+Well-fitted IEMs let them monitor at lower, safer levels without losing themselves in the mix.
+The live sector is booming, too: industry figures reported in 2026 show live music revenue has climbed back to record highs, which means more singers are on bigger, louder stages where good monitoring matters most.
 For the wider kit, see our guide to the best concert earplugs for protection off stage.

 Why do singers wear in-ear monitors?